dinhsonhai132/MercuryLang/README.md

 # MercuryLangluage version 1.1.1 by dinhsonhai132
+_______________________________________________________________
 # new version 2.0.1 soon
-_______________________________________________________________
-# install at